Acoustic Bass Guitar Case

 2x Thin ends (on end-side, split for benefit of strap button)

-Thin top (on lid, along entire length)
+Thin top (on lid, along middle, bridge to nut)

 Materials